tomere13/BloggingApp/README.md

 	•	Install node-red-dashboard and node-red-node-mysql.

  #  Usage
-	•	Import the flow: Use the provided blog-node-red.json.
+	•	Import the flow: Use the provided blog-node-red.json and make sure MySQL node configuration matches the db and credentials.
 	•	Access the Dashboard: Go to http://localhost:1880/ui.